Nic Fiddian-Green: Career

 He also models non-equine subjects, for example Christ Rests in Peace is a representation of the head of Jesus wearing a crown of thorns, in lead and gold leaf, measuring 4 × 8 ft is at Southwark Cathedral.

 Besides the UK, his works are in Russia, Kazakhstan, America, the Middle East, and Australia.

 Personal life

-In 2006, he underwent six months of chemotherapy to treat leukaemia.
+In 2006, Fiddian-Green underwent six months of chemotherapy to treat leukaemia.

 His partner Henrietta is a horsewoman.
 They live in an 18th-century cottage on the Surrey Downs, with an adjacent cowshed, formerly his studio, converted as an extension.
 They have four children and six horses.